 a) Broad sets of applicability.

-Cisco’s market forecast predicts that Internet traffic will reach zettabytes by the end of 2016.
-By 2017 traffic of end stations that connect over wireless links will reach 51% of the total internet traffic.
 Traffic growth continues to be driven by significant growth in the video traffic.
 New uses such as video streaming, simultaneous transmission of multiple high rate video streams, on-line gaming, and cloud access will drive the need for improving system level performance and user experience in the home, enterprise, and outdoor environments.

-More individuals increasingly rely on Wi-Fi connections to support their connectivity needs including entertainment, web surfing, and e-commerce.
-Forecasts from International Data Corporation show that 87% of connected devices sales by 2017 will be tablets and smartphones.
+Majority of connected devices are tablets and smartphones.
 Those consumer devices are equipped with Wi-Fi interfaces.
 The use of these devices for video streaming, on-line gaming, and other applications drives an increased traffic volume on Wi-Fi infrastructure.
-Consequently iGR predicts that Wi-Fi usage in the US will double by 2015.

 Similar to the wired Ethernet and the related bridging technology (IEEE 802.3 and IEEE 802.1), the Wi-Fi technology is now finding its way to the carrier domain.
-Cellular operators are now using Wi-Fi technology for data offloading.
-Infonetics Research predicts that the carrier Wi-Fi market to reach $2.8 billion by year 2017, at a 5 year compound annual growth rate (CAGR) of 40%.
-Unit’s volume will grow from 985 thousand access points (APs) in year 2012 to 5.3 million APs in year 2017, a 40% CAGR.
-Carrier hotspot deployments are expected to reach 5.8 million worldwide by year 2015.
+Cellular operators are now using Wi-Fi technology for data offloading...
 Hotspot deployments are characterized by densely deployed APs to provide sufficient coverage to a large number of devices.
 Hotspot users are looking for seamless connectivity and a Wi-Fi experience similar to that they enjoy on the cellular networks.

 Enterprises, such as small and medium businesses, are increasingly dependent on Wi-Fi technology as their main networking infrastructure.
-Network Barometer 2013 report predicts that in the next few years an Enterprise network will be composed of 80% wireless ports and 20% wired ports reversing the current ratio.
+Forecasts show that in the next few years an Enterprise network will be composed of 80% wireless ports and 20% wired ports reversing the current ratio.
 Improved system performance is a main factor for enterprise to migrate to Wi-Fi technology and to achieve the expected cost savings.

 b) Multiple vendors and numerous users.

 A wide variety of vendors currently build numerous products for the Wireless Local Area Network (WLAN) marketplace.
-According to Dell’Oro Group overall WLAN market revenues are forecast to exceed $11 billion in 2017, nearly 50% greater than 2012 revenues.
+According to Dell’Oro Group overall WLAN market revenues are forecast have exceeded $11 billion in 2017, nearly 50% greater than 2012 revenues.
 It is anticipated that the majority of those vendors, and others, will participate in the standards development process and subsequent commercialization activities.

-ABI Research estimated that for 2012 ,25% of homes around the world used Wi-Fi..
-ABI Research expects that the number of devices shipped with Wi-Fi interface to reach 3 billion by year 2015.

 1.2.2 Compatibility

 Each proposed IEEE 802 LMSC standard should be in conformance with IEEE Std 802, IEEE 802.1AC, and IEEE 802.1Q.
 If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 WG prior to submitting a PAR to the Sponsor.